top of page

 I use the "lasagna method."

 I started by putting cardboard down, then fertilizer (I use rabbit poop because it's free here) then I put soil on top.
 In areas with crab grass, I also put some plastic under the edges of the beds.
-I'm not going to lie the first year I did this it was work so start small.
+I'm not going to lie, the first year I did this it was work so start small.
 But the next year was much easier because I just put the new soil, paper and fertilizer on top of the same bed.
 I only needed a small amount of new soil and the weeding was a breeze.
 IF weeds come in to the bed, the soil is so loose that the weeds can be plucked with very little effort.

 Strawberries mixed with kale.